-The Sharad Navratri being in full swing right now, many people all over India are embracing the spiritual purification of mind-body-soul via various disciplined practices with respect to food, behavior and also thinking.
+When the Sharad Navratri is in full swing during the festival, many people all over India are embracing the spiritual purification of mind, body, and soul via various disciplined practices with respect to food, behavior, and thinking.

-Vegetables available in abundance in this season are made use of the most, benefiting not only the consumer, but also the farmers who grow them.
+Abundant seasonal vegetables are highly sought after, benefiting not only the consumer but also the farmers who grow them.
 Fresh and seasonal produce is like nectar to the body.
 One such vegetable is pumpkin.

-In this kaddu ki kheer, I have cooked the pumpkin and used it for the kheer after mashing the cooked pumpkin.
-Another way of preparing the kheer would be using grated pumpkin (note the method mentioned in recipe card notes).
+In this Kaddu ki Kheer recipe, I cooked and mashed the pumpkin and used it for the kheer.
+Another way of preparing the kheer would be using grated pumpkin, which I describe how to do in the recipe card notes.

 Practically speaking, grating the tough pumpkin is difficult.
-I prefer preparing the kheer using the cooked pumpkin puree.
+I prefer preparing the kheer using the cooked pumpkin purée, but you are welcome to use whichever method works best for you.

 This delicious recipe is super easy to prepare and requires minimal ingredients.
 The whole process, including the cooking time for the pumpkin, takes just 40 minutes.
 That means it is easy enough to prepare even on a busy weeknight.